ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/create_successful_stories.md

 If you are hand coding a web story, you will build them from scratch using the AMP framework.
 Follow the [Create your first Web Story](visual_story/index.md) to get started.

 Not a developer?
-Use one of many [creation tools](../../tools.html?format=stories) to build your web story!
+Use one of many [creation tools](../../tools.html?format=stories) to build your Web story!

 ## Story discoverability